michj3/toronto-beaches-water/README.md

 The repository is structured as follows:

 -   `input/data` contains the raw dataset and the cleaned analysis dataset used in this paper.
+-   `llm` contains LLM usage notes
+-   `sketches` contains the rough sketches made to visualize the types of plots of interest.
 -   `paper` contains the files used to generate the paper.
 This includes the Quarto documen, reference bibliography file, and the PDF of the paper.
 -   `scripts` contains the R scripts that were used to simulate, download, clean, and test the data.